Hi-Res 3D · AR-Ready

 Single Solid Color

-Gives the software nothing to track or match between photos
+With no detail, the software has nothing to match between photos

 2